Patient lifts

 How Much Weight Can the Lift Support?

-How Much Portability do You Need?
+How Much Portability Do You Need?

 What About the Patient’s Stability?